Drahflow/Reningsverk/README.md

 * Compare initiatives using your favorite $DIFF.
 * Apply commands across multiple initiatives and suggestions.
 * Make private notes.
+* Fork existing initatives, or create brand new issues.

 Planned